 If the following resources do not exist for this underlying 3GPP network, the CSE (SCS) may:

-create a <schedule> resource as a child of the <node> representing the UE, which represents the communication schedule for the underlying 3GPP network where the Attach procedure was completed.
+Create a <schedule> resource as a child of the <node> representing the UE, which represents the communication schedule for the underlying 3GPP network where the Attach procedure was completed.
 While no specific scheduling information is available, the <schedule> may reflect that communications are available continuously.
-The CSE (SCS) may set the networkCoordinated attribute, based on the UE pre-provisioned information or local policies, to indicate if the schedule should be coordinated with the underlying 3GPP network
+The CSE (SCS) may set the networkCoordinated attribute, based on the UE pre-provisioned information or local policies, to indicate if the schedule should be coordinated with the underlying 3GPP network.

-create the [activeCmdhPolicy] resource as a child of the <node> resource representing the UE, providing the active communication policies for the underlying 3GPP network where the Attach procedure was completed.
+Create the [activeCmdhPolicy] resource as a child of the <node> resource representing the UE, providing the active communication policies for the underlying 3GPP network where the Attach procedure was completed.
 The CSE (SCS) shall populate the mgmtLink of the active [cmdhNwAccessRule] with a link to the <schedule> resource created for the communication schedule with this underlying 3GPP network.

 7 Interworking with CioT network features exposed to service layer